 Homework has become somewhat of a hot topic lately.
 I’ve read articles about schools adopting no-homework policies.
 I’ve seen research on the ineffectiveness of homework.
 I’ve found infographics on the absence of homework in other successful nations.

 All of this has made me question whether or not my students should have homework.
-I’m a Kindergarten reading specialist, so I don’t usually assign homework in my current position.
-But as a Kindergarten teacher, I did give out a weekly homework packet.
+I’m a reading specialist, so I don’t assign homework in my current position.
+But as a Kindergarten teacher, I did give out a very brief weekly homework packet.
 Was it a waste of my time?
 Did I damage my students’ learning or home lives?
 Should Kindergarteners have homework at all?

-I believe that the answer to this last question is yes, Kindergarteners should have homework.
+I believe that Kindergarteners can benefit from a very small, purposeful amount of simple homework.
 No, I don’t mean 5 meaningless worksheets a night.
 No, I don’t mean elaborate projects that their parents end up doing.
-But I do feel that Kindergarten homework is valuable.
+But I do feel that a very small amount of Kindergarten homework can be valuable, particularly when the homework is reading.
 And here’s why:

 - Homework is an opportunity for parents to show kids that they value education.
 When a parent (or other family member) sits down with a child to work on homework, that adult figure is telling the child, “Hey, this is important.
 This is something I value.”

 - Homework can give parents an idea of what students are working on in class.
 Kindergarten was a long time ago for many parents!
 Kindergarten expectations have also changed greatly over the years.
 By assigning meaningful homework that is relevant to what is going on in class, we can give parents a window into their children’s daily lives and learning.